jordanIAxelrod/MaterialsGenomeInitiative/README.md

 # Materials Genome Initiative: NLP Informatics

-This repo is for a joint project between [Jordan Axelrod](https://github.com/jordanIAxelrod), Defne Circi, [Logan Cooper](https://github.com/ldtcooper), Thomas Lilly, and Shota Miki.
+This repo is for a joint project between [Jordan Axelrod](https://github.com/jordanIAxelrod), Defne Çirci, [Logan Cooper](https://github.com/ldtcooper), Thomas Lilly, and Shota Miki.
 It is an attempt to apply NLP techniques to apply sentence-level classifications to materials science papers to make the data contained in them more available to the scientific community.

 ## Installation

-You can install the required packages by running `conda env create -n pollydarton --file env.yml`.
-If you don't have conda installed, you can follow the instructions [here](https://docs.conda.io/en/latest/miniconda.html) to set it up.
-This also requires Gensim version 3.8.1 which conda seems to have trouble installing, so within the new conda env, also run `pip3 install gensim==3.8.1`.

-**NB:** Due to permissions concerns the `/data` directory is empty.
-You will want to populate it with data during the installation process.
-It should look like this:
+Due to permissions concerns the `/data` directory is empty.
+Please copy the provided `test.tsv` and `train.tsv` in the `data` directory as shown below.

 ```
 MaterialsGenomeInitiative
 │
 └───data
+|   |   test.tsv
+|   |   train.tsv
 │   │
 │   └───raw
 │       │   action.txt